ceaser/docker-7d2d/README.md

 docker run -it -p '26900:26900/tcp' -p '26900-26902:26900-26902/udp' -p '8080-8082:8080-8082/tcp' -v `pwd`/data:'/data' 7d2d
 ```

-In the previous example you could can start, stop. edit the data/serverconfig.xml file and then restart.
+In the previous example you could start, stop. edit the data/serverconfig.xml file and then restart.
 But using the SERVERCONFIG_OVERRIDE ENV variable you can just start from an existing file.

 env
 ```SHELL